MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 - No null checks on method arguments.
 Developers are encouraged to use the :ref:`Null Analysis <null_analysis>` tool to detect null access and adhere to the API javadoc specifications.

 .. note::
+    For a comprehensive list of restrictions, refer to the ``README`` of the module.
     If some of the restrictions listed above are highly limiting and necessary for your application, please contact your MicroEJ sales representative or :ref:`our support team <get_support>`.

 Static Interface Methods